juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "Is that a-" Markus started.

-"-Griffin!"
+"-Gryphon!"
 Guy finished.

 "Oh?
-You've heard of griffins before?
+You've heard of gryphons before?
 Although, this one is still a juvenile chick.
 It will grow much larger," Al expounded.

 "He's not an 'it'!"
 Dora corrected.
 "He's a he!"